 Adding support for your Ethereum-like network is easy, assuming it isn't significantly different from the Ethereum network.
 To make sure your network is well supported, we require the following:

 Must have at least one reliable, working node.

 Must be EIP-155 compliant with a unique Chain ID that is not used by any other MyCrypto-supported network.

 Must have a block explorer that can view addresses, transactions, and blocks.

 Should not have a token name that conflicts with a more popular token.

 If you meet all of those requirements, you simply need to make a pull request with the following changes:

 NetworkIdas the key.
 The

-dPathsfield specifies default derivation paths for usage in hierarchical deterministic wallets (Ledger, Trezor, mnemonic phrase).
+dPathsfield specifies default derivation paths for usage in hierarchical deterministic wallets (Ledger, Trezor, Secret Recovery Phrase).
 Note: Ledger may block your network's chain ID to only be used in specific derivation paths.

 src/config/dpaths.ts.
 Simply add an object and variable for the derivation path, and then add the variable to the